nvim-neo-tree/neo-tree.nvim/README.md

       -- then these will never be used. default = "*",
       highlight = "NeoTreeFileIcon",
+      use_filtered_colors = true, -- Whether to use a different highlight when the file is filtered (hidden, dotfile, etc.).
     },
     modified = {
       symbol = "[+]",